hbish/hbish.com/content/posts/2020/brief-look-at-webmention.md

 ---

 I've been looking for the perfect commenting solution for my blog in the last few weeks.
-After trailing various solutions to no avail, I stumbled into the world of IndieWeb and in particular Webmention.
+After trialing various solutions to no avail, I stumbled into the world of IndieWeb and in particular Webmention.
 This is a two part series, in the first I will go in to some details on what webmention is, how it works and what some benefits you may get over and